Kashmir: The link between armed conflict and domestic violence | DW | 20.04.2021

 She added that her daughter had regularly faced violence at the hands of her husband.

-"When we reached the hospital, we saw her whole body burnt, just her feet had their skin intact.
+"When we reached the hospital, we saw her whole body had been burnt, just the skin on her feet was intact.
 For nine days, she battled death.
-She told us how they poured kerosene on her clothes and set her on fire with a matchstick.
+She told us how they poured kerosene on her clothes and set her on fire with a matchstick."

-"She told us about the pain she felt when her skin burnt.
-They are beasts not humans," said her mother, who is now worried about the future of her two grandchildren.
+"[Shahzada] told us about the pain she felt when her skin burnt.
+They are beasts not humans," her mother, who is now worried about the future of her two grandchildren, added.

-Laiza and her brother were asleep when the incident happened.
+Laiza and her brother were asleep when the incident occured.
 However, Laiza remembers her mother's screams, which woke her up.

-Domestic violence in India-administered Kashmir hasn't received much public attention or media coverage, as families often tend to cover up such incidences due to widespread social stigma about the problem.
+Domestic violence in India-administered Kashmir hasn't received much public attention or media coverage, as families often tend to cover up such incidences due to widespread social stigma.

-There is also the issue of unavailability of shelter homes for female victims.
+There is also the issue of a lack of women's refuge centers.

-Over the past two years, gender-based violence has been on the rise in the conflict-stricken region, which has witnessed back-to-back lockdowns that have confined people to their homes.
+Over the past two years, gender-based violence has been on the rise in the conflict-stricken region, which has seen back-to-back lockdowns that have confined people to their homes.

 In August 2019, the Indian government revoked Jammu and Kashmir's special constitutional status and divided the region into two federally administered territories.
 To prevent backlash, New Delhi imposed a harsh lockdown and cut off communication links.
 Months later, it relaxed some of the restrictions.